 - Cessation of smoking

-- Birth control pills to help with many of the symptoms
+- Birth control pills to alleviate symptoms

 - Metformin to regulate your periods

 - Fertility medication if you are trying to get pregnant with PCOS